mentorpal/aws-beanstalk-terraform/template/README.md

-# Terraform Template for a new mentorpal site on AWS Elastic Beanstalk

-This is a template for the terraform to set up your site's "mentorpal on AWS Elastic Beanstalk" infrastructure.
-The basic idea is that you can copy the contents of this template folder, edit a few values and then use to `terraform`/`terragrunt` to deploy the infrastructure.

 ## Roles and permissions

-A central intention of this setup is to allow developers to define the infrastructure for an mentorpal deployment even though they may not have permissions in AWS to execute the deployment.

-In practice, these two roles may be assumed by a single person, but will try to distinguish instructions as to whether to one or the other for cases where it really is two different people.

 ### Developer

-Wants this site set up, maybe in possession of some key elements of its configuration (e.g. SaaS `MONGO_URI` and `GOOGLE_CLIENT_ID`) but likely NOT having AWS permissions to run the terraform themselves.
+Needs this infrastructure provisioned, might have AWS account, but does not require AWS permissions to run the terraform.

-### AWS Admin
+### Admin

-Has sufficient privileges in the relevant AWS account to build all the infrastructure (basically has to be `admin`).
-Ideally, has AWS expertise to review infrastructure (including the underlying terraform modules used herein and not just the template-local config) with an eye for security and best practices.
+Has sufficient privileges in the relevant AWS account to build all the infrastructure.
+Ideally, has AWS expertise to review infrastructure, with an eye for security and best practices.

 ## Required Software

 ```
-**NOTE** only the `AWS Admin` really needs `terraform` and `terragrunt` installed (to actually deploy the infrastructure).
+**NOTE** only the `Admin` really needs `terraform` and `terragrunt` installed (to actually deploy the infrastructure).
 ```

- The `AWS Admin` MUST have both `terraform` and `terragrunt`. `terragrunt` is a light wrapper over terraform that helps keep terraform DRY, but more importantly for this case, it solves a chicken/egg problem terraform has where you need an s3 state bucket in place to `terraform init`
+ The `Admin` MUST have both `terraform` and `terragrunt`. `terragrunt` is a light wrapper over terraform that helps keep terraform DRY, but more importantly for this case, it solves a chicken/egg problem terraform has where you need an s3 state bucket in place to `terraform init`

- The `Developer` with limited AWS perms may also want these tools installed, but mainly for purpose of reading `terraform` output values that are needed in configuration of the actual mentorpal app elsewhere (e.g. the id of the `EFS` file system).
+ The `Developer` with limited AWS perms may also want these tools installed.

  On mac and most linux flavors, you can install both terraform and terragrunt with [homebrew](https://brew.sh/), e.g.